GandalftheGUI/weather/README.md

 The Weather App is a Ruby on Rails application that fetches weather data based on a ZIP code.
 It utilizes caching to store results and optimize API calls, ensuring faster responses for repeated requests.

 ## Features
-- Fetches weather data using an external API.
+- Fetches weather data using an external API (https://openweathermap.org/)
 - Caches responses to reduce redundant API calls.
 - Implements RSpec tests for validation.